aisingapore/PeekingDuck/docs/source/index.rst

 .. image:: /assets/diagrams/node_types.drawio.svg

 A **pipeline** governs the behavior of a chain of nodes.
-The diagram below shows the pipeline used in the previous demo.
+The diagram below shows a sample pipeline.
 Nodes in a pipeline are called in sequential order, and the output of one node will be the input to another.
 For example, :mod:`input.live` produces :term:`img`, which is taken in by :mod:`model.yolo`, and :mod:`model.yolo` produces :term:`bboxes`, which is taken in by :mod:`draw.bbox`.
 For ease of visualization, not all the inputs and outputs of these nodes are